Life in DC can be a hotbed of anxiety

 • Heavy use of alcohol or substances

-Our capacity to imagine threats is compounded by the reality of the many challenges we face in our fast-paced daily lives.
+Our capacity to imagine threats is compounded by the reality of the many challenges we face in our fast-paced daily lives, and people reach out for anxiety therapy for all sorts of reasons.
+Many of us could benefit from therapy for anxiety as we try to navigate one or more of the following major causes of anxiety:

-• Academic Stress: Students often face high levels of pressure to succeed academically, which can result in anxiety.
+• Academic Stress: Students often face high levels of pressure to succeed academically

-• Parenting Stress: Raising children, especially in a high-stress environment or as a single parent, can lead to increased anxiety.
+• Parenting Stress: Raising children, especially in a high-stress environment or as a single parent

 What does anxiety therapy involve?

-While each person is different and may have unique needs, some of the techniques that frequently help include:
+While each person is different and may have unique needs in addressing their anxiety, some of the techniques frequently involved in therapy for anxiety include:

-• Learning what our emotional triggers are and how we can soothe our minds and bodies in the moments of heightened distress when we have been triggered
+• Learning what our anxiety triggers are and how we can soothe our minds and bodies in the moments of heightened distress when we have been triggered

 • Recognizing how hurtful experiences have contributed to negative beliefs about ourselves and others, and learning to reframe those assessments in ways that make the world seem less threatening